 Pursuant to Section 504 of the Rehabilitation Act of 1973 related to the UFAS requirements, minimum features and amenities are required to be incorporated in the proposed development.
-Not less than five percent (5%) of all housing units, including, but not limited to, public housing units, in addition to all common areas shall, comply with UFAS for the development site(s) in this WOPR.
-In addition, not less than two percent (2%) of the housing units, including, but not limited to, public housing units, shall comply with hearing and sight impaired UFAS requirements.
+Not less than five percent (5%) of all housing units, in addition to all common and exterior areas shall comply with UFAS for the development sites in this RFP.
+In addition, not less than two percent (2%) of the housing units shall comply with hearing and sight impaired UFAS requirements.
 UFAS units shall not be concentrated in any one area or phase of the Project(s) but shall be spread evenly throughout the Project.

-1.14 Section 3 of the Housing and Urban Development Act of 1968 Compliance
+1.14 Section 3 of the Housing and Urban Development Act of 1968 Compliance and Firm Hiring Commitments (See Proposer Information, Section 5)

-The work to be performed under any contract that results from this WOPR is subject to the definitions of Section 3 of the Housing and Urban Development Act of 1968, as amended, 12 USC § 1701u (Section 3), and Section 3 commitments as indicated in the Proposer Information Section of this WOPR, for employment and other economic opportunities directed to low- and very low-income persons, particularly persons who are recipients of HUD assistance for housing.
+The work to be performed under any contract that results from this RFP is subject to the definitions of Section 3 of the Housing and Urban Development Act of 1968, as amended, 12 USC § 1701u (Section 3), and Section 3 commitments as indicated in the Proposer Information Section of this RFP, for employment and other economic opportunities directed to low- and very low-income persons, particularly persons who are recipients of HUD assistance for housing.
 (See also Exhibit B).
-Furthermore, beyond the minimums set by HUD's Section 3 regulations, the County seeks firm commitments in the hiring and training of extremely low-, very low-, low- and moderate-income individuals, Section 3, minority businesses, women's business enterprises, and labor surplus area firms participation, resident job training, job creation and other initiatives as further enumerated in this WOPR.
+Furthermore, beyond the minimums set by HUD's Section 3 regulations, the County seeks firm commitments in the hiring and training of extremely low-, very low-, low- and moderate-income individuals, Section 3, minority businesses, women's business enterprises, and labor surplus area firms' participation, resident job training, job creation and other initiatives as further enumerated in this RFP.